Friendship Anxiety: Causes, Signs and How to Manage it

 Learn to sooth yourself and reduce anxiety

-When we’re anxious about friends our fight and flight system is activated i.e the body’s way of alerting us to danger.
-We then breath more quickly and our heart rate quickens which further increases anxiety and overthinking.
-Being able to sooth yourself and labelling your emotions will help to reduce anxiety and calm your mind.
+When you’re anxious about friends, the fight and flight system is activated i.e the body’s way of alerting us to danger.
+You may then breath more quickly and your heart rate quickens which further increases anxiety and overthinking.
+Being able to sooth yourself and label your emotions will help to reduce anxiety and calm your mind.

 Learn and accept your friendship style